BSA Media Fellowship Scheme

 July to September - Fellows complete a two- to six-week placement, booked according to the mutual availability of the media host and the Fellow

 September - British Science Festival media launch, London

-September 5 to 9 - Fellows attend the British Science Festival in Brighton as a representative of their media host organisation
+September 11 to 14 - Fellows attend the British Science Festival in Hull as a representative of their media host organisation